 PlayerUnknown’s Battlegrounds is a tricky and difficult game where every decision you make could result in your death.
-Because of this, actually killing 99 people and winning the infamous chicken dinner can prove a tricky prospect.
+Because of this, actually killing/out-surviving 99 people and winning the infamous chicken dinner can prove a tricky prospect.
 While the early game is certainly dangerous, things get even more intense once the last few people are left standing, and you’re in that quarter-sized circle.

 This is largely thanks to everyone having collected high-end gear and armor to ensure they are harder to kill.
 Additionally, dealing with the circle’s random position can prove fatal to those who have to move without cover.
 It’s easy to mess up and find yourself riddled with bullets in an open field.
 Thankfully, we’re here to help you succeed.
 Keep in mind that for veteran players this will seem fairly familiar, but if you don’t want to call yourself a veteran just yet, these will prove useful.
 This guide is designed to help those who are struggling with managing to actually claim the top spot.